percona/portal-doc/docs/activity-logging.md

 # Check activity logs

-Activity logs provide a simple, powerful interface for collecting all traceable activities within an organization.
+Activity logging provides a simple, powerful interface for collecting all traceable activities within an organization.

-This enables organization Administratirs to track changes made by users in the organization, over the past year.
+Organization Administrators can track changes made by users in the organization, over the past year to identify:

-The logs show the following events, and who initiated them:

 - changes to organization details
 - changes to organization members